intelsdi-x/snap/docs/PLUGIN_AUTHORING.md

 Snap supports four types of plugins:

-* collector: gathering metrics
+* collector: gathering metrics based on the specified interval
 * processor: transforming metrics
 * publisher: publishing metrics
-* streaming collector: streaming gathered metrics
+* streaming collector: gathering metrics when they are available

 ### Plugin Name